nchristiny/nchristiny.github.io/_posts/2024-09-04-welcome-to-jekyll-again.md

 # Prep

-Did have to restart postgres after `brew upgrade`, `brew services restart postgresql@15`
+After `brew upgrade`, had to restart postgres `brew services restart postgresql@15`

-Also can't seem to launch VSCodium even after updating it.
+Also couldn't seem to launch VSCodium even after updating it via brew: `brew upgrade vscodium --cask`

-> "Apple can’t check app for malicious software"

-> Using an app that can’t be checked for malicious software might harm your Mac or compromise your privacy.
-If you’re certain that the app you want to use is from a trustworthy source, you can override your Mac security settings to open it.
+> "Apple can’t check app for malicious software" Using an app that can’t be checked for malicious software might harm your Mac or compromise your privacy.

-> In the Finder  on your Mac, locate the app you want to open.

-> Don’t use Launchpad to locate the app.

-> Control-click the app icon, then choose Open from the shortcut menu.

-> Click Open.

-> The app is saved as an exception to your security settings, and you can open it at any time by double-clicking it, just as you do with any registered app.

-Note: You can also grant an exception for a blocked app by clicking the Open Anyway button in Privacy & Security settings.
-This button is available for about an hour after you try to open the app.

-To change these settings on your Mac, choose Apple menu  > System Settings, then click Privacy & Security  in the sidebar.
-(You may need to scroll down.)
+Turns out had to actually grant exception in System Settings > Privacy & Security in the sidebar, then scroll down to "Open Anyway".
+Security!

+Also, when running `bundle update`, ran into messages like `Bundler 2.4.19 is running, but your lockfile was generated with 2.5.18.
+Installing Bundler 2.5.18 and restarting using that version.`, and then it went and failed on some more gems.
+Solution: was to remove Gemfile.lock and regen it by re-running `bundle install`.

-## Now ready to actually upgrade Ruby
+# Now ready to actually upgrade Ruby

 `rbenv install 3.3.5`